jqno/jqno.github.io/_posts/2012-03-11-configuration-sharing-with-dropbox-part-1-vim.md

 color schemes, and syntax highlighters that you use between all your workstations.

-If you haven't done so already, please read [Part 0]({{ pcposturl(2012, 03, 11, "configuration-sharing-with-dropbox-part-0-introduction") }}) first.
+If you haven't done so already, please read [Part 0]({% post_url 2012-03-11-configuration-sharing-with-dropbox-part-0-introduction %}) first.
 Go ahead, I'll wait.

 One-time set-up
 ---------------